microsoft/pxt-arcade/docs/skillmap/rockstar/rockstar1.md

 ---

-Take a look at all of the things to see in the maze, then click **Finish** to head to the next level of the skillmap where we'll show you how to add points for each instrument Jerry collects!
+Take a look at all of the things hidden throughout the maze, then click **Done** to head to the next level of the skillmap where we'll show you how to add points for each instrument Jerry collects!